-Pursuing his work on sharing Japanese traditional music on the international level, most recently, Dr. Amato founded and serves as coordinator of the Morikami Museum Japanese traditional music program located in Delray Beach, Florida, USA.
+Pursuing his work on sharing Japanese traditional music and culture on the international level, in 2017 Dr. Amato founded and serves as President of Japanese Culture Promotion and Management an NPO dedicated to supporting Japanese traditional arts and culture.
+He is founder and coordinator of the Morikami Museum Japanese traditional music program located in Delray Beach, Florida, USA.
 In addition, he continues as director of the Seiha Hōgaku-kai International Summer School which he established in 2016.

 Dr. Minako Waseda, Assistant Director of Summer SchoolMinako Waseda received her Ph.D. in musicology from the University of California, Santa Barbara in 2001, and currently teaches at Tokyo University of the Arts, Kunitachi College of Music, Keio University and Waseda University.
 Her major field of study is Japanese-American musical culture and related musical fields in Japan.